Brooklyn, New York · Est. 2025

 Hard Yoga started with a feeling — that something was missing.
 Zach Sobel, a yoga teacher working across NYC studios, was searching for a class that moved with real power, made you sweat, didn't take itself too seriously, and actually sparked joy.
 He couldn't find it.

 Then, scrolling r/avesnyc, he came across a stranger's post — someone asking if there were any fitness or yoga classes in the city with harder music.
 Bass, trap, dub.
 The post went nowhere.
 No answers.
 No traction.
-Just a question hanging in the air.
+Just a question hanging in the air that felt oddly personal.

-That was enough.
-Zach decided to build the thing nobody else had built — and Hard Yoga Collective was born in Brooklyn in 2024.
+So Zach decided to take it into his own hands — and Hard Yoga was born in Brooklyn in 2025.